hazho/vanilla-JS-Essentials/README.md

 15- findEl(el,s): finds specific single Element using querySelector("css selector")

-16- findEl(el,s): finds specific multiple Elements using querySelectorAll("css selectors")
+16- findEls(el,s): finds specific multiple Elements using querySelectorAll("css selectors")

 17- updateAtts(el,nAtts): updates existing attributes of given element, the new attributes should be passed as an object of (key:value) pairs.